BEST way to fly

 As a group, we will...

-• After week 4, you can order and begin wearing your CAP aviator shirt uniform (see the example below)
+• For the first four weeks, you will be invited to wear civilian cloths to the meetings.
+After week 4, you can order and begin wearing your CAP aviator shirt uniform (see the example below)

 Picture

-• You'll also complete the basic training (a series of 14 short modules) in class required for you to earn your first promotion (from "Senior Member" to "Second Lieutenant") once you have been an active member for six months.
-Training topics include Equal Opportunity, CAP Customs and Courtesies, Chain of Command, Core Values, Operations Security, Uniforms, and more.
+• You'll also complete the basic training (a series of about two dozen short on-line video modules) required for you to earn your first promotion (from "Senior Member" to "Second Lieutenant") once you have been an active member for six months.
+Training topics include Equal Opportunity, CAP Customs and Courtesies, Chain of Command, Core Values, Operations Security, Uniforms, organizational structure, and more.

 • Our goal is to have you qualified to participate in a SAREX (Search And Rescue EXercise), get you into the air for at least two flights (we call them sorties), and get you fully qualified as an aircrew member and present you with shiny new "wings" to wear on your CAP uniform .